This text is translated into Russian by google automatic human level neural machine.

 "I was a young artist who had just finished training, and I understood what the students lack," Popovich says. - We wrote pleinair works near the academy, did not go anywhere and never exhibited anywhere.
 The artist's education is very long-four years average and six years higher.
 I knew for sure that in such a long period of time students must exhibit their works, immerse themselves in exhibition activities, participate in competitions.

-Since 2004, students of the art faculty have been leaving for educational and creative practice every summer.
-During these years, they visited the villages of the Danube, Volchanec, Risova padi, in the bays of Shamora, Vityaz and other picturesque places of Primorye.
-The last two years, the Maritime State University named after Admiral Nevelskoy provides at the disposal of students-artists a yacht club and the Sidimi base.
-Since 2005, following the results of this educational and creative practice, there has been an exhibition-contest of the best pictorial and graphic works "Plener".
-Winners are awarded the title of laureate and awarded a scholarship.
-This year in April, the exhibition-contest "Plein Air" will be held in the gallery "Arka".
+Since 2004, students of the Faculty of Arts every summer go to educational and creative practice.
+Over the years, they have visited the villages of Danube, Volchanets, Rice Pad, Shamora, Vityaz bays and other picturesque places of Primorye.
+For the last two years, the Admiral Nevelskoy Maritime State University has provided the yacht club and base "Sidimi" at the disposal of students-artists.
+Since 2005, as a result of this educational and creative practice, an exhibition-competition of the best paintings and graphic works "Plein Air" has been held.
+The winners are awarded the title of laureate and awarded with a scholarship.
+This year, in April, the "Plein Air" exhibition-competition will be held in the "Arka" gallery.

 In 2010 and 2011 the students of the Institute of Arts went to Italy to the international open-air contests and got the first and second winners' places of laureate there.
 Also took the first three places at the All-Russian open-air competition in St. Petersburg.